-After binge-watching season two of Stranger Things, we were left wondering more about the man behind the sweater vest, so we did a mini deep dive into the actor.
-The character is played by Randy Havens, who you might recognize from other TV shows like Halt and Catch Fire and Sleepy Hollow.
+After binge-watching season two of Stranger Things in 2017, we were left wondering more about the man behind the sweater vest, and our curiosity has been further piqued now that season three is here.
+So, we did a mini deep dive into the actor.
+The character is played by Randy Havens, who you might recognize from other TV shows like Halt and Catch Fire and Sleepy Hollow, and the recent action flick Godzilla: King of the Monsters.
 Besides the various other roles he has under his belt, one major thing struck us on our journey to learn more about Hawkins' most underappreciated teacher: he looks TOTALLY different in real life.

 Behold, Exhibit A:

 Aaaand Exhibit B, in case you needed additional convincing: